omvatten/qdiv/docs/Subset and manipulate data.rst

 Rarefies a count table to a specific number of reads per sample.
 The function subset.rarefy_table() operates only on the count table and returns only a rarefied table.
 The function subset.rarefy_object() operates on the whole object and returns a whole object.
-This means that samples and OTUs/ASVs which might have been dropped from the count table during rarefaction are also dropped from the 'ra', 'tax', 'seq', and 'meta' dataframes of the object.
+This means that samples and OTUs/ASVs which might have been dropped from the count table during rarefaction are also dropped from the 'tax', 'seq', and 'meta' dataframes of the object.

 *tab* is the count table to be rarefied